Ouray Via Ferrata

 The Details

 Managed by Friends of the Ouray Via Ferrata and owned by the town of Ouray, the route was made possible by donations.
-The route is managed by a daily Via Ferrata Ranger, who helps check people into the route, ensures that everyone has the proper gear, and completes the route from south to north in one direction.
+The route is managed by a daily Via Ferrata Ranger, who helps check people into the route, and ensures that everyone has the proper gear and completes the route from south to north in one direction.
 Access is closed at the end of public daily hours.

-Certain groups may require a greater guide ratio to be compliant with the Ouray Via Ferrata.
-Route regulations also mention that participants should have a 62-inch reach, and that those under 85 pounds and greater than 265 pounds may need an additional belay for the vertical climbing sections of the route.
+Certain groups may require a greater climber-to-guide ratio to be compliant with the Ouray Via Ferrata.
 The route mandates the use of a proper climbing harness, helmet, via ferrata-specific load-limiting lanyard attachment (provided by Mountain Trip), gloves and proper footwear.
-We suggest that participants bring along a daypack to carry water and snacks to last you the duration of the trip, a rain jacket (just in case!) and a camera to capture special moments along the way.
+We suggest that participants bring along a daypack to carry water and snacks to last you the duration of the trip, sunscreen, a rain jacket (just in case!), and a camera to capture special moments along the way.

-Check out the Telluride Via Ferrata for another way to take in the splendor of San Juan high country from above.
+Check out the Telluride Via Ferrata for another way to take in the splendor of San Juan high country from above!

 Please Note: We ask that those with minors under 16 years of age book a private trip.
-Please let us know if anyone in your group is under 85 pounds or over 265 pounds, as via ferrata lanyards require certain considerations be taken for folks outside that weight range.
-Additionally, open Ouray Via Ferrata trips require at least three people to be signed up by the day before departure for the trip to run.
+Please let us know if anyone in your group has less than a 62-inch reach, or weighs under 90 pounds or over 265 pounds.
+As of May 6, 2023, route regulations mention that participants who fall within these specifications are required to go with a guide as they may need an additional belay for the vertical climbing sections of the route.
+Additionally, open trips require at least two people to be signed up by the day before departure for the trip to run.
 In the case we don’t, you will have the opportunity to upgrade to a private trip should you still wish to attend.

 If you have questions, please contact the Mountain Trip office at [email protected] or (970) 369-1153.